colmoneill/drafts/Continuation-on-dependencies.md

 Rough structure:
 - You do not have to understand every single layer of a computing system to be able to maintain it.
 - There is an urgency, well beyond software art maintenance, for a redevelopment of digital literacy.
 - Computing is complex.
 Computers help us deal with complexity.
-Computers are not an ends mean, they are tools and therefor they should give back as much as they take.
+Computers are not an ends mean, they are tools and therefore they should give back as much as they take.
 This point has the aim of introducing the next topic of interface.
 - Interface are to blame
   - A two faced machine one looking at you, the other looking at the circuit boards
   - Any interface that tries to make your life easier by hiding layers of complexity of the task you are trying to achieve has a responsibility to textually inform you of what it is trying to do for you.
 Transparently